Conservation Laws and the Non-Classicality of Gravity: General Quantum-classical Dynamics

 Classical correlations manifest in the majority of physical dynamic processes.
 These correlations can arise between quantum-quantum systems, classical-classical systems, or quantum-classical systems.
-In the subsequent discussion, our attention will be directed towards exploring general quantum-classical hybrid systems beyond Hamiltonian formalism.
+In the subsequent discussion, our attention will be directed towards exploring general quantum-classical hybrid systems.
 Before proceeding, we will provide the necessary notations and definitions for both quantum and classical systems.

 For a quantum system, we utilize the density matrix in Hilbert space to represent a quantum state.
 On the other hand, for a classical system, we do not make any assumptions about a specific model.
 To maintain generality, we denote a pure classical state as ``$\text{State}_i$'', where each unique value of $i$ represents a perfectly distinguishable state.
 Naturally, for a mixed classical state, it can be defined as follows: $ \wp_{\mathcal{C}}=\sum_{i} p_i \text{State}_i$, where $p_i$ is the probability of different pure states ``$\text{State}_i$'' (for continuous classical system, $\wp_{\mathcal{C}}=\int_x p(x) \text{State}_x dx$).
+In the following, without loss of generality, we focus on the discrete case, as the continuous case can be approximated by the discrete case with arbitrarily large dimensions and arbitrary precision.

 As classical systems cannot be quantum correlated with quantum systems, their composite states exhibit solely classical correlations.
 Suppose the initial state of the hybrid system lacks classical correlation, following a quantum-classical interaction, the resulting state generally evolves and can be expressed in the following general form: